 He continued to see himself as “unsocial” and made few friends.
 After graduating with average grades, he spent a year at “Batesburg Institute”, the name he gave to a one-room school in Greenville.
 He was principal, janitor, and handyman for the entire school.

 With those stunning qualifications, somehow John Watson was admitted to the Rockefeller-funded cesspool University of Chicago.
+Enter our turtle on the fencepost theory.
 Following the pattern seen so often, we have to ask: How did this happen?
-Did somebody spot a fellow Crime Syndicate psychopath or satanist in the same room?
+Did somebody spot a fellow Crime Syndicate psychopath or asocial satanist in the same room?
 We can only imagine.